Oranges and Sunshine: Filming

 Filming took place in Adelaide, South Australia, in Nottingham, and at Wirksworth in Derbyshire.
 Some interior scenes were filmed at the University of Leicester, Leicestershire, in Nottingham County Hall and in the porte-cochère of Nottingham railway station.
 Other locations that appear are a train on the Ecclesbourne Valley Railway; Australia House in London and an overview of Nottingham Council House and the Old Market Square.

 A casting session was held in Nottingham to find one boy and one girl for the roles of Margaret's children.

 Reception

-Rotten Tomatoes gives the film a score of 71% based on reviews from 73 critics.
+Rotten Tomatoes gives the film a score of 71% based on reviews from 73 critics, indicating generally positive reception.
 The website's critics consensus reads, "Grounded in a heartwrenching fact-based story, steered by Loach's sensitive direction, and led by a powerful performance from Watson, Oranges and Sunshine sidesteps its pacing problems and occasionally clichéd screenplay."
+Metacritic, which uses a weighted average, assigned the film a score of 60 out of 100, based on 17 critics, indicating "mixed or average" reviews.

+Acclaimed film critic Roger Ebert awarded the film 3 out of 4 stars and quote, "a quietly stubborn force of nature, who persists."